Andyargueasae/ChloroScan_reproducibility/codes/marker_gene_database_commands.md

 └── taxon_marker_sets_lineage_sorted.tsv
 ```

+we offer an example in ``ChloroScan_reproducibility/marker_gene_database/marker_gene_database``.

-Here, ``taxon_marker_sets_lineage_sorted.tsv`` is the tsv file that provides all marker sets available to use, and the ``hmms`` directory stores combined hmms in ``checkm_filtered_pf_chunk_0.hmm``.
+Here, ``taxon_marker_sets_lineage_sorted.tsv`` is the tsv file we just created that provides all marker sets available to use, and the ``hmms`` directory stores combined hmms in ``checkm_filtered_pf_chunk_0.hmm``.
 Hmms are then separated into chunks required by binny.
-Because the total number of HMMs is 232, we don't split them into smaller chunks, and rather we copy it directly to be chunk 0.
+Because the total number of HMMs is not impacting the performance of annotation, we did not split more chunks from it.
 We retained the names of those files from the original database used by the original version of binny.
 The folder ``pfam`` contains the mapping information of PFAM families to TIGRFAM families from the original CheckM database, it is no longer used since we only have plastid proteins in hmm files.
 But to maintain the original CheckM directory structure we did not remove this file.

-Move the directory into binny's directory (the version used in ChloroScan).
-Finally, change the binny_mantis.cfg file to enable binny's workflow to use this database.
+Then we moved this to binny and implemented it to ChloroScan.
+It is automatically loaded while running ChloroScan conda environments building.